Let’s talk about you.

 Insurance is all about risk.
 This is the likelihood that an insured event (in this case, death) should occur throughout the duration of the policy term.
 The higher your risk, the more you will likely pay in life insurance premium — that’s the amount the policyholder agrees to pay in exchange for coverage.
 Monthly premium is also known as your monthly rate or monthly payment.

 Some companies or organizations specialize in offering life insurance coverage to people who are deemed high risk.
-For example, military service members may have a hard time finding a life insurance policy that would cover death during active duty, so they have their own group insurance plan.
+For example, on-duty military service members may have a hard time finding a life insurance policy that would cover death in active war zones, so they may have their own group insurance plan.

 Each insurance company (aka insurer) has their own “formula” to determine how risky you are to insure and what you should pay for coverage.
 This is called underwriting.